 Loading...

-Vela is a voice-first AI butler for households — built for the invisible work that goes into running a family week.
+Vela is a voice-first family coordinator — built for the invisible work that goes into running a family week.
 Soccer Tuesday.
 Dentist Wednesday.
 We're out of milk.
 The small things, handled before they become big ones.

 Every household has a chair where someone sits to figure out the week.
 The default parent, usually.
 The one who remembers Noah's permission slip and Oma's flight and that you're out of bread.
 The one who lives in fifteen tabs of mental load that nobody else sees.